pytest-dev/pytest-qt/docs/signals.rst

         with qtbot.waitSignal(app.worker.finished, timeout=10000) as blocker:
             blocker.connect(app.worker.failed)  # Can add other signals to blocker app.worker.start()
-            # Test will block at this point until either finished or failed
+            # Test will block at this point until either the "finished" or the
-            # signals is emitted or 10 seconds has elapsed
+            # "failed" signal is emitted.
+If 10 seconds passed without a signal,

-        assert blocker.signal_triggered, "process timed-out"
+            # SignalTimeoutError will be raised.

         assert_application_results(app)